yuanjin0318/Starbucks_capstone_project/README.md

 - time (int) - time in hours since the start of the test.
 The data begins at time t=0
 - value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Files
+Starbucks_Capstone_notebook.ipynb: the code notebook data : the original data file temporary.csv: temporaray file with the customers response to the Starbucks offers README.md readme file

 ## Results<a name="results"></a>